emuPlace/emuOne/README.md

 </span>

 ## Latest Changes
-> 15th January 2023
+> 17th January 2023

-No changes have been made.
+- Added CPU, COP0 and GTE.
+  - Code is ugly imo and will be improved.
+- Added all no$ documented opcodes for CPU and GTE.

 ## Previous Changes
 > 15th January 2023